09:31

 As cloud technology becomes increasingly prevalent across industries, the CAD space is no exception to this transformative shift.

-With CAD vendors promoting their "cloud CAD" solutions, understanding the terminology surrounding cloud computing is crucial to making informed decisions, because there’s a lot of “cloud-washing” happening.
-Cloud washing involves using the term "cloud" as a marketing buzzword rather than truly delivering the benefits and capabilities associated with cloud computing.
+With CAD vendors promoting their “cloud CAD software” solutions, understanding the terminology surrounding cloud computing is crucial to making informed decisions, because there’s a lot of “cloud-washing” happening.
+Cloud washing involves using the term “cloud” as a marketing buzzword rather than truly delivering the benefits and capabilities associated with cloud computing.

 Not all “cloud” CAD software delivers every transformational benefit associated with the cloud.
 Some are limited by their architecture.
 Let’s explore 10 essential cloud terms you should know: